Bouhm/stardew-valley-mods/NPCMapLocations/README.md

 - The folder containing the custom map is not named correctly
   - You can confirm this by checking the SMAPI console or the [logs](log.smapi.io) and looking for the message that indicates which map NPC Map Locations has loaded.
 - The location is not properly added in `customlocations.json`.
 It must be added in properly by its exact location name, provided with `DEBUG_MODE` info.
-- The provided points are invalid.
-  - "MapX" should be a value between 0 and 1200.
-  - "MapY" should be a value between 0 and 720.
-  - "TileX" should be a value between 0 and the width of the tilemap.
-  - "TileY" should be a value between 0 and the height of the tilemap.

 ## See also